-Each of the report on audit findings and the respective order must be executed in three counterparts.
+Each of the report on audit findings and the respective order must be executed in three counterparts, one of which must be served upon the audited entity with the written acknowledgement of receipt or via email.

 An audit is deemed to be completed on the date when the respective report on audit findings is delivered to the subject of monitoring and oversight which cannot be later than the audit completion date specified in the notice of audit.